 Once you've clicked that you'll be taken to the configuration screen to edit the appearance:

 Here you can set the color scheme, dark, light or auto, typography and a few other settings.
-You don't need to modify any settings on this screen for Disqus to work so if you're happy with everything go ahead and click on Complete Setup.
+You don't need to modify any settings on this screen for Disqus to work so if you're happy with everything to go ahead and click on Complete Setup.

 Now Disqus is installed and configured correctly.
-If you head back to your WordPress Admin > X Addons > Disqus Comments.
+If you head back to your WordPress Dashboard > X/Pro > Disqus Comments.
 There are two other settings.
 The first one being for Lazy Loading.
 Lazy loading allows you to prevent Disqus Comments from starting to load until someone starts scrolling.
 And the last option is called Exclude Post Types.
 As the name implies it allows you to exclude Disqus Comments from appearing on specific post types.
 Useful if you want comments on posts, but perhaps don't want them on your products.

 Disqus is now configured and ready to use on your site!

 The Disqus Comments Extension utilizes a native WordPress filter to swap out the standard comment template with Disqus' comment functionality.
 If you do not have comments enabled on your site or page, post, portfolio item, et cetera, you will not see the Disqus comments be output.
 Ensure that you have comments enabled on your site/entries so that you can see the Disqus comments.